project-gauntlet/gauntlet/README.md

 - [Deno JavaScript Runtime](https://github.com/denoland/deno)
     - Deno allows us to sandbox JavaScript code for better security
     - Plugins are required to explicitly specify what permissions they need to work
-- Plugins are distributed as part of Git repository
-  - Use URL of Git repository to install plugin
+    - Node is still used to run tooling
 - Client-Server architecture
     - All plugins run on server and render UI to a separate client process
     - On Linux, DBus is used for inter-proces communication